Animesh-Uttekar/agent-eval/README.md

 - Score LLM responses in a standardized, explainable way
 - Swap in different judges and metrics flexibly
 - Enable prompt iteration based on feedback
+- Evaluate financial and compliance use cases with domain expertise
+- Generate comprehensive test scenarios automatically
+- Process evaluations efficiently at scale

 ---

 ## Contributing